veselinastaneva/th-docs/deployment/ludwig.md

 ### Deployment Deploy (required)

-This is the final stop of the required deployment steps.
-Congrats, you're almost there! 😊 Here are the three important params to keep in mind:
+Congrats, you're almost done! 😊 This is the final stop of the required deployment steps.
+Here are the three important params to keep in mind:

 > `summary` - Just like the git commit messages, 'summary' lets you provide some information about the deployment.
 It's always great to have the details that will help you refer to this specific deployment or rollback.

 > `description` -  The description can be used as a changelog when needed.
 It should contain valuable clues on what's new stuff in this model deployment.
 I imagine how this can be very helpful for the engineers that are integrating the Serving APIs or maintaining the platforms, using this Teachable.
 You can change the 'description' from the TeachableHub UI as well.

 > `activate` - This option set to 'true' automatically sets the newly deployed model as the latest version of the environment to which it's deployed.
 Keep in mind that it might be dangerous to execute in the production environment directly.
-However, it's entirely okay for experimentation or staging environments.
+However, it's entirely okay for experiments or staging environments.

 ```